genericservant/uq/comp2048/lab/2/README.md

 Monoalphabetinc Substution Ciphers :: plain enclish __ letter for letter substution cipher:

-	*) scrambellnig of the alphabet : premutation of the alphabet 26!
+	scrambellnig of the alphabet : premutation of the alphabet 26!

+	a simple Caesar is a shift and there are 26 different to choose a shift

+	Frequency analysis by arabs in 900ce

+	The Vigenere Cipher: requires a agreed upon keyword thats written multipletime and each plaintext letter is mapped to its corresponding Caesar shift i.e. T mapes to V as A mapes to C i.e a shift of 3 letters H mapes to S as A mapes to L a shift of 10 lettes

+		keyword: 	CLIMBCLIMBCLIM...
+		plaintext:	THEREISNOLIMIT...
+		ciphertext:	VSMDFKDVAMKXQF...